zschaeffer/dsp/07-statistics.md

 ## <a name="section-b"></a>2.
 Why We Are Using Think Stats

 The stats exercises have been chosen to introduce/solidify some relevant statistical concepts related to data science.
-The solutions for these exercises are available in the ThinkStats repository on GitHub.
+The solutions for these exercises are available in the [ThinkStats repository on GitHub](https://github.com/AllenDowney/ThinkStats2).
 You should focus on understanding the statistical concepts, python programming and interpreting the results.
 If you are stuck, review the solutions and recode the python in a way that is more understandable to you.

 For example, in the first exercise, the author has already written a function to compute Cohen's D.  **You could import it, or you could write your own code to practice python and develop a deeper understanding of the concept.**

 Think Stats uses a higher degree of python complexity from the python tutorials and introductions to python concepts, and that is intentional to prepare you for the bootcamp.

+One of the skills to learn here is to understand other people’s code.
+And this author is quite experienced, so it’s good to learn how functions and imports work.

 ---